-Deep Learning (DL) is a subset of ML, whose algorithms and techniques are similar to machine learning, but capabilities are not analogous.
+Deep Learning (DL) is a subset of ML whose algorithms and techniques are similar to machine learning but whose capabilities are not analogous.
 In DL, a computer system is trained to perform classification tasks directly from sounds, texts, or images by using a large amount of labeled data, as well as neural network architectures.

 Natural Language Processing

-Natural Language Processing (NLP) allows AI to understand and manipulate natural language in a way humans do.
-It offers the possibility of computers reading text or interpreting the spoken words with the same ease and fluidity, despite the inherent complexity.
+Natural Language Processing (NLP) allows AI to understand and manipulate natural language as humans do.
+It offers the possibility of computers reading text or interpreting spoken words with the same ease and fluidity, despite the inherent complexity.
 NLP relies on two basic concepts: Natural Language Understanding and Natural Language Generation.
 These two engines power chatbots and intelligent virtual assistants to communicate with users.
 Moreover, sentiment analysis driven by NLP has proved to be a useful tool in IT.

-Computer vision allows AI to derive meaningful insights from digital images, videos and other visual content.
-Based on extracted information, AI system can take actions or make recommendations.
+Computer vision allows AI to derive meaningful insights from digital images, videos, and other visual content.
+Based on the extracted information, the AI system can take action or make recommendations.
 If AI enables computers to think, computer vision enables them to see, observe and understand.

-Read more about Digitalization of Documents with AI.
+Read more about the Digitalization of Documents with AI.

-In the IT industry AI-driven applications have found use in three major areas: Quality Assurance, Service Management, and Process Automation.
+In the IT industry, AI-driven applications are used in 3 major areas: Quality Assurance, Service Management, and Process Automation.

-Each time a development team introduces a new code, it has to test it before let this code enter the market.
-Regression testing cycles takes a lot of efforts and time if it is manually done by QA experts.
+Each time a development team introduces a new code, it has to test it before letting this code enter the market.
+Regression testing cycles take a lot of effort and time if it is manually done by QA experts.
 With the ability of AI to determine repetitive patterns, this process can be run easier and faster.
 Using AI for data analysis allows QA departments to eliminate human errors, reduce running test time, and easily identify possible defects.
 As a result, a QA team is not overloaded with large amounts of data to handle.